Parentage and Parenting Plans

-Maybe.
-Starting January 1, 2019, the law presumes you are a child’s parent if you do both of these for the first four years of the child’s life: You
+Starting January 1, 2019, the law presumes you are a child’s parent if you do both of these for the first four years of the child’s life:

 You can file a court action before the child turns four to challenge this presumption.
 This can be hard.
 See a lawyer.

 If you believe you are the child’s parent, but you did not sign the acknowledgment of parentage, you can file a Petition to Decide Parentage.
 You must file no more than four years after the filing with the Department of Health of the acknowledgment.
-RCW 26.26A.240(1).
+You can read the law about this at RCW 26.26A.240(1).

-If you were a party to that court case, you must file a Motion to Vacate the Judgment and Order Establishing Parentage under Civil Rule 60.
-But:
+If you were a party to that court case, you must file a Motion to Vacate the Judgment and Order Establishing Parentage under Civil Rule 60, however:

 Yes, if one of these is true:

-The judge did not appoint a guardian ad litem (GAL) to represent you in the court case that established parentage.
+- The judge did not appoint guardian ad litem (GAL) to represent you in the court case that established parentage.

 You challenge this by filing a Petition to Decide Parentage.
 It does not matter how long it has been.

-- The person who raped you was convicted of or pled guilty to a sexual assault offense
+- The person who raped you was convicted of or pled guilty to a sexual assault offense, or

-- You can prove with “clear, cogent, and convincing evidence” at a hearing that the person raped you
+- You can prove with “clear, cogent, and convincing evidence” at a hearing that the person raped you, and

 There are two ways to limit the person’s contact with you and/or the child: